intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/views-tag.md

 | Scope        | Optional.
 The repository data provider id.
 No need to specify this parameter if DocumentType belongs to one data provider |
 | ViewType     | This parameter is required for `checkin` action and should match action's ViewType value |

-Tabs section may contain one or more `Tab` tags
+Tabs section may contain one or more `Tab` tags.

 ### Properties tab